MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/extensions/error-azure-policy-constraintnotprocessed.md

 ms.date: 03/27/2024
 ms.reviewer: Mosbah.Majed
 ms.service: azure-kubernetes-service
-ms.subservice: common-issues
+ms.custom: sap:Extensions, Policies and Add-Ons
 ---
 # Azure policy reports 'ConstraintNotProcessed' for running container

 This article provides a solution to the error that you encounter when Azure Policy reports a running container as **ConstraintNotProcessed**.